How to make an ugly house pretty

-I don't know what it is, but I have an affinity for buying ugly houses.
-I like them and see "potential".
+I don’t know what it is, but I have an affinity for buying ugly houses.
+I like them and see “potential” for an ugly to pretty transformation.
 Even when we bought our personal residence, my husband thought it was cringe-worthy.
-I didn't think it was ugly, but it definitely needed to be remodeled.
+I wouldn’t have said that my house was ugly, but it definitely needed to be remodeled.
 And this was before I became a real estate investor.
-Oh the things I've learned!
+Oh, the things I’ve learned!

 Transforming the Exterior of the Ugly House

 The bulk of the ugly house problem tends to reside in the front exterior of a house.
 The face of the house, if you will.
+A face that may require a “facelift”.
 There may be issues with the type of siding, the paint choices, the lack of upkeep of the landscaping, odd accents here and there.
-The good news is that most of these problems can be fixed, downplayed, hidden, etc.
+The good news is that most of these problems can be fixed, downplayed, hidden, etc. It’s all about changing the exterior “look” of the house without tearing it down and without it costing too much.

 3. Trim, Accents, & Lighting